aws-samples/sample-authzen-interface-verified-permissions/README.md

 ## CDK stack for AuthZEN Interop test data

-The AuthZEN Interop scenario and test data were implemented as [Cedar Policy Language](https://docs.cedarpolicy.com/) policies (`cedar/*.cedar` files) and [JSON formatted entities](https://docs.cedarpolicy.com/auth/entities-syntax.html#entities) (`cedar/cedarentities.json` file).  `AuthZENPolicyStoreStack` loads the policy files into a Verified Permissions policy store and the entity data into a DynamoDB table.
+The AuthZEN 1.0 Draft 02 Interop scenario and test data were implemented as [Cedar Policy Language](https://docs.cedarpolicy.com/) policies (`cedar/todo-app/*.cedar` files) and [JSON formatted entities](https://docs.cedarpolicy.com/auth/entities-syntax.html#entities) (`cedar/todo-app/cedarentities.json` file).  `AuthZENPolicyStoreStack` loads the policy files into a Verified Permissions policy store and the entity data into a DynamoDB table.

 1. To deploy this stack, run `npm run cdk:policystore` or `cd cdk && npx cdk deploy AuthZENPolicyStoreStack`.
 After the deployment completes, check `cdk/cdk-outputs.json` or view `Outputs` on console: